LPCardinals/1600Final/README.md

-# Building Your Own Computer: A Guide
+# Building Your Own Computer: A Rough Guide

 # Author - Lane Parker